lightblue-platform/lightblue-docs-developer/modules_and_packages/README.md

 * `com.redhat.lightblue.metadata.Metadata`: The interface that
 needs to be implemented by a metadata manager.
-The responsibilities of this implementation is to store and maintain metadata information in some sort of datastore. `mongo/metadata` project provides a metadata implementation that stores entity metadata in a MongoDB collection.
+The responsibilities of this implementation is to store and maintain metadata information in some sort of datastore.
+In `lightblue-mongo` repo in the `metadata` module a metadata implementation that stores entity metadata in a MongoDB collection is available.

 * `com.redhat.lightblue.metadata.EntityMetadata`: This is the POJO that describes the entity metadata.
 There are two sections: